aparabolica/pnete-monitor/README.md

-A platform to monitor the execution of National Plan to Erradicate Slave Labor *(Plano Nacional de Erradicação do Trabalho Escravo - PNETE)*.
+A platform to monitor the execution of National Plan to Erradicate Slave Labor *(Plano Nacional para Erradicação do Trabalho Escravo - PNETE)*.

 # Getting started